 Munyaga River Falls:

-Munyaga River falls guided trail starts from Buhoma and ends in Buhoma, although it takes travelers along the scenic of Bizenga Creek that joins the Munyaga River, an excellent trail where Birders find most rewarding Albertine endemic bird species.
+Munyaga River Falls guided trail starts from Buhoma and ends in Buhoma, although it takes travelers along the scenic Bizenga Creek that joins the Munyaga River, an excellent trail where Birders find the most rewarding Albertine endemic bird species.

 Kashasha River Trail:

-Kashasha River trail takes about 4 to 5 hours, once you see the ancient tropical rainforest up close, this trail contains steeper inclines especially when you take it from Buhoma to Nkuringo route, your tour guide will point out all the in habitats such as birds, flowers, plants, ferns and trees that is stunning.
+Kashasha River trail takes about 4 to 5 hours.
+Once you see the ancient tropical rainforest up close, this trail contains steeper inclines, especially when you take it from Buhoma to Nkuringo route.
+Your tour guide will point out all the habitats such as birds, flowers, plants, ferns, and trees that are stunning.